 - The TMF assumes the signal distribution is symmetric, but not necessarily Gaussian.
-For a pure Gaussian distribution of data, 5 percent of the data is trimmed from each tail of the original sorted distribution - For a given segment of time, a maximum of 40 percent of the data is trimmed off each tail - Typical values for Q and alpha result in 30-50 percent of the original data being rejected for a nominal shuttle mission - Amount rejected is expected to be less for ISS during microgravity periods since attitude control is performed by control moment gyros (CMG), not thrusters as on STS.
-No analysis yet performed.
+For a pure Gaussian distribution of data, 5 percent of the data is trimmed from each tail of the original sorted distribution - For a given segment of time, a maximum of 40 percent of the data is trimmed off each tail. - Typical 30-50 percent of the original data being rejected for ISS Operations. (~86% of the time less than 50 percent is rejected.)